 The sound of running water came from her right.
 She turned and saw a mighty river rush through the land and into the peaks beyond.
-She saw fishes jump high into the air and splash down into the water.
-She remembers this place.
-It was the Chico River that was a tributary of the longer Cagayan River.
+She witnessed fish jump high into the air and dive down into the water.
+She remembered the place.
+It was the Chico River that was a tributary of the longer Cagayan River that cuts through the valley.
 Fond memories came rushing back, of the times when she played by the banks with her friends, throwing stones and catching fish.
-She remembered her father, an expert fisherman and hunter, who died of tuberculosis shortly after she left the village.
-She remembered her mother who tried to persuade her to stay and who was devastated when she left.
-The last she heard was that her mother had left the village as well and went to stay with her aunts in Baguio.
+She remembered her father, an expert fisherman, and hunter, who died of tuberculosis shortly after she left the village.
+She remembers her mother, who tried to persuade her to stay and who was devastated when she left.
+The last she heard was that her mother had left the village as well and went to live with her aunts in the city of Baguio.

-Her heart skipped a beat upon seeing the place where she grew up in, but that joy soon returned to fear at what brought her there, and she looked up to the sky to see the old man’s face take the place of the sun.
+Her heart skipped a beat upon seeing the place where she grew up, but that joy soon returned to fear at what brought her there, and she looked up to the sky to see the old man’s face take the place of the sun.

 Foran, being mortal and small, felt humbled by the presence of the being in front of her.
 Yet, Foran, being a free-spirited individual who learned a long time ago that she could only depend on herself, felt a sudden rage as this old man – this man – berated her, scolded her for something she did not understand, and this infuriated her.
 Her anger rose and overcame her fear.